nextstrain/docs.nextstrain.org/src/install-nextstrain.rst

 =============

 `Conda <https://docs.conda.io/en/latest/>`_ is a package and environment management system that allows you to install Python and other software into controlled environments without disrupting other software you have installed (e.g., on your computer, your shared cluster, etc.).
-Conda provides an appropriate version of Python required by both approaches to installing Nextstrain tools.
+Conda provides an appropriate version of Python required by all approaches to installing Nextstrain tools.

 .. note::